jomonkj/yii3-kitchen-sink/README.md

 > but the post was getting too long, and documenting Yii 3 using Yii 3 was too
 > fun to not be done.

-You may want to check the [commits](https://github.com/machour/yii3-kitchen-sink/commits/master) of this repository to see how I got there.

-You can also checkout this repository first commit:

-    git checkout 818c6bcc23f08376f1ec35a013c03fb77801c89e

-and then progressively update to later commits:

-    git checkout <commit-hash>

 REQUIREMENTS
 ------------